 The nine entrants would sail alone and the race would be non-stop.
 The trophy was to go to the first person to complete the voyage, and a £5,000 prize (roughly £70,000 or $115,000 in today’s money) was to go to the fastest competitor.
 Sailors were allowed to start at any time before October 31, 1968.

 A Desperate Gamble

-At the time of the race, ocean navigation was little changed from that used by 17th and 18th century explorers such as Captain James Cook.
-GPS and satellite navigation were several decades in the future and sailors relied on sextants to measure the angles of celestial objects to fix their position.
+At the time of the race, ocean navigation was little changed from that used by 17th and 18th-century explorers such as Captain James Cook.
+GPS and satellite navigation were still several decades in the future, and sailors relied on sextants to measure the angles of celestial objects to fix their position.

-There was no reliable weather forecasting.
+There was also little reliable weather forecasting.
 One competitor, Robin Knox-Johnston, said “my only advance weather system was a barometer from the wall of a pub.”
-Communication was via ship-to-shore radio that sometimes worked.
+Communication was via ship-to-shore radio and only sometimes worked.